(for veterinary information only)

 Loratadine has several important effects and thus several uses.
 Most obviously, loratadine is an antihistamine and it is used for acute inflammatory and allergic conditions such as:

 Loratadine may be included in antihistamine trials for allergic skin disease.
 In such trials, several antihistamines of different classes are used sequentially in hoping to find one that was especially effective.
 Often if an antihistamine from one class is ineffective then one from another class should be tried next.
-Antihistamines in general are more effective in itchy cats than itchy dogs though many dogs achieve relief with this medication.
+Antihistamines in general are more effective in itchy cats than itchy dogs though some dogs achieve relief with this medication.

 Mast cell tumors are tumors involving cells which contain granules of histamine.
 Patients with mast cell tumors experience chronic inflammatory symptoms due to circulating histamine.
 Traditionally older antihistamines such as diphenhydramine are used to combat the histamine released by the tumor but loratadine could also be used.